Skip to Main Content

 The American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
 Information from the survey generates data that help determine how more than $400 billion in federal and state funds are distributed each year.

-Bureau of Labor Statistics "Economy at a Glance"
+Bureau of Labor Statistics "Economy at a Glance" This link opens in a new window

 The Bureau of Labor Statistics of the U.S. Department of Labor provides data on the labor market activity, working conditions, and price changes in the economy.
 "Economy at a Glance" gives a snapshot of the economy and can be broken down by state.